 Supportive housing options range from board and care homes to large institutional complexes.
-Supportive facilities provide food, shelter and personal assistance while encouraging independence and personal dignity.
-The services offered may include help with activities such as eating, dressing, preparing meals, shopping, as well as monitoring and other supervision.
+Supportive facilities provide food, shelter, and personal assistance while encouraging independence and personal dignity.
+The services offered may include help with activities such as eating, dressing, preparing meals, and shopping, as well as monitoring and other supervision.